fluent/fluent-plugin-sanitizer/README.md

  }
 ```
 ### Mask words match custom keyword and regular expression
 In case log messages including sensitive information such as SSN and phone number, Sanitizer could also help you.
-If you know exact keyword need to be masked, you can use keyword option.
-You can also use regex option if you like to mask information which matches custom regular expression.
+If you know the exact keyword that needs to be masked, you can use the keyword option.
+You can also use the regex option if you like to mask information which matches custom a regular expression.

 **Configuration sample**
 ```